JSkrpp/Database_Proj_SportsLeague/README.md

 # Database Project - Small Sports League Management App

-This app is a project for databases class at Wrocław University Of Science and Technology It allows the user to realize basic CRUD operations on a MS SQL Database
+This app is a project for databases class at Wrocław University Of Science and Technology.
+It allows the user to realize basic CRUD operations on a MS SQL Database.

 ## Overwiev

+-The app is written solely in C# langueage
+-For now it uses a local server so it cannot be used reliably on different machines -User interface has been made using WindowsForms
+-As of 05.01.2025 it uses queries made as strings, so it is susceptible to SQL injection, but as databese safety was not a requirement for the project i didn`t focus on it